Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

-As with most sponge cakes, this American Sponge Cake gets its rise, not from baking powder, but solely from the air whipped into the eggs.
-So, make sure the eggs are at room temperature and the egg yolks and sugar are beaten until thick, light, and fluffy, which can take as long as five minutes.
-This long beating time is necessary for it not only gives the baked cake its full volume, it also gives the cake its nice open grain.
-But care must be taken when folding the beaten egg whites into the egg yolk mixture to ensure that the batter does not deflate too much.
-A few quick strokes with a rubber spatula or large balloon whisk are all that is needed.
+As with a lot of sponge cakes, this American Sponge Cake gets most of its rise from the air whipped into the eggs.
+The eggs are first separated and this is easier to do when the eggs are still cold.
+Then the egg yolks and granulated white sugar are beaten until thick, light, and fluffy.
+This takes several minutes and this long beating time is necessary for it not only gives the baked cake its full volume, it also gives the cake its nice open grain.
+Next the flour, mixed with a little baking powder and salt, is sifted over the yolks and folded in.
+Finally, the egg whites are beaten with a little sugar just until they are glossy and stiff.
+Care must be taken when folding the beaten egg whites into the egg yolk mixture to ensure that the batter does not deflate too much.
+The cake is baked in a moderate oven until springy to the touch and a toothpick inserted into the center of the cake comes out clean.

-This recipe uses an ungreased tube pan with a removable bottom to give the cake support as well as making it easier to remove.
+This recipe uses an ungreased tube pan with a removable bottom which gives the cake support as well as making it easier to remove.
 The pan is left ungreased so the batter can cling to the sides of the pan as it bakes and allows the cake to reach its full volume.
 The hole in the middle of the pan allows the hot air to circulate and reach the center of the cake.
 Once the cake is baked it is immediately inverted so the baked cake will maintain its volume and keep it from shrinking as it cools.
-You can serve this cake plain with just a dusting of powdered (confectioners of icing) sugar or with fresh fruit and softly whipped cream.

 Related Recipes You May Like